New and revised syllabus rules and classes for 2024 are.

 |224||19 – 28 years|

 One selection by any recognized composer of Art Songs, except Lieder.
-Original language preferable.
+Please enter all German Art Song in a Lieder class.
+Original language is preferable.
+All classical pieces must include grade level upon registration.

 One selection from any standard sacred oratorio.
 Recitative, if any, should be sung.